-On Wednesday, start-up Kabbage Inc said it closed a $75 million credit facility, its largest financing to date, to fund more advances to merchants selling via online marketplaces including Amazon.com and eBay.com.
+On Wednesday, Kabbage Inc, a start-up focused on providing financing to online merchants, said it closed a $75 million credit facility, its largest to date, to fund more advances to merchants selling via online marketplaces including Amazon.com and eBay.com.

 "There is a clear void in the market as traditional financing sources remain reluctant to lend," said Tom Affolter, principal at Victory Park Capital, an alternative asset-management firm that led the Kabbage debt financing.